DialedRide KineMetric Evidence Desk

 What does the PDF report include?

 Reports can include rider details, assessment context, data quality notes, selected ride evidence, key metrics, intervention notes, and a practitioner-facing summary.
+The current workspace also supports Physio, Coach, and Durability report modes, component presets, quality gates, and studio-branded PDF headers.

 Yes.
 The same ride evidence can be framed differently depending on audience.
 A coach may care most about fatigue, power, and repeatability.
-A physio may care more about asymmetry, symptom context, and load tolerance.
+A practitioner may care more about asymmetry, symptom context, and load tolerance.

 Where is rider data stored?